 - Increased brand value

-- Inreased productivity which, in turn, ultimately leads the team to elevating sales performance
+- Increased productivity which, in turn, ultimately leads the team to elevating sales performance

 After answering foundational questions and understanding the impact of good corporate culture, understanding the different types of corporate culture and how they may fit, or not fit, your leadership style is the next step.
 The following graph depicts four different corporate culture types within two primary dimensions.
-The graph highlights whether or not the decision-making process is based on subject intuition or does corporate culture dictate that decisions require objective proof?
+The graph highlights whether or not the decision-making process is based on subject intuition or if corporate culture dictates that decisions and requires objective proof.